Are we ready to get organized for Christmas?

 Where is your time sense stuck?
 Do you still feel as if it's back-to-school week?
 Are you stuck farther into the past, imagining sunny summer sunshine outside the bedroom curtains?

 This year, I'm still mentally mired in July--and I wonder, with a sense of panic, how it ever got to be so late into the autumn without my noticing.
-With just 63 days to go, will there be enough time to create a warm and memorable holiday for my husband, children, grandchildren and friends?
+With just 63 days to go, will there be enough time to create a warm and memorable holiday for my family and friends?

 But I also know a secret.
 No matter how "behind" I feel, how overwhelmed I think I am, how stressed, over-committed or distracted I may be, there is plenty of time to have the stress-free holiday of my dreams.

 The Countdown works.
 I know it works, because I've shared it with thousands of families who have told me so, year after year.

 Most of all, I know it works because I follow the Countdown right along with you, and year after year, it rescues me from the panic I feel today.